🕊️ Estate & Inherited Home Help

 Short Sale

-If the home is worth less than the mortgage balance, sell with lender approval, avoiding foreclosure.
+If the home is worth less than the mortgage balance, a short sale lets you sell with lender approval, avoiding foreclosure and protecting the estate from deficiency judgment risk.

 06